 Further reading and references

-Manufacturer's PIL, Rhinocort Aqua® 64 micrograms, nasal spray; AstraZeneca UK Limited, The electronic Medicines Compendium.
-Dated June 2014.
+Manufacturer's PIL, Rhinocort Aqua® 64 micrograms nasal spray; McNeil Products Ltd, The electronic Medicines Compendium.
+Dated August 2017.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 Patient Platform Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.